oroinc/documentation/commerce/user_guide/products/product_families/create.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Navigate to **Products > Product Families** using the main menu.
 2. Start typing the product attribute name.
-Filtered list will apear as you type.
-Select the attribute from the list or press Enter once there is only one option.
+Filtered list will appear as you type.
+Select the attribute from the list or press ``Enter`` once there is only one option.
 3. Once you are done with the product attribute organization, click **Save**.

    .. image:: /user_guide/img/products/product_families/ProductAttributeAddToGroup.png